nirekin/ALite/DOCUMENTATION.md

 name:  Returns the optional name of the mapped database table, optional, default "".
 ```

-For each of the Java classes that you want to persist into your database, you will need to add this annotation.
+For each of the Java classes that you want to persist into your database, you will need to use this annotation.

 Each class annotated with this annotation will be mapped into its own database table.